ashannon1990/sequelize-the-burgers/README.md

 ### Overview

-In this assignment, I attempted to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
-I will ran into some problems though, and it is currently not functioning.
-Although I double and triple checked my paths for connecting my js and css files, I was getting an error that they were not found.
-In addition, heroku is displaying an application error that I could not figure out.
+In this assignment, I attempted to create a burger logger with MySQL, Node, Express, sequelize, and Handlebars.
+I will continue to style it, howeber, my main focus was to get it functioning.

 ### App Design Notes